 This slow cooker apple crisp is the perfect dessert that you can get cooking ahead of time.
-If you love tender apples topped off with a crunchy oat mix, then you will love this dish.
-Another thing I love about this dish is that you up with an amazing apple and cinnamon smell wafting through the house.
+If you love tender apples topped with a crunchy oat mix, you will enjoy it.

-There are plenty of ways you’re able to cook this dish but doing it in the slow cooker frees up time and reduces a bit of stress since it will be fine if you have it cooking for longer than the required time.
-Unlike in the oven where you will end up with a burnt topping.
+There are plenty of ways you can cook this dish, but doing it in the slow cooker frees up time and reduces a bit of stress.
+The apple crisp will be fine if you have it cooking for longer than the required time, unlike in the oven where you end up with a burnt topping.

-I love having my apple crisp with either some thickened cream or some ice cream.
-It’s also pretty good just by itself so if you’re not a fan of adding anything extra then you won’t be disappointed.
+The apple crisp also pretty good by itself, so if you are not a fan of adding anything extra, you will not be disappointed.

-If you want to see how this slow cooker apple crisp recipe is done, then be sure to check out the video below.
-It’s short, snappy and straight to the point.
+If you want to see how to make this apple crisp in the slow cooker, then be sure to check out the video below.
+It is short, snappy, and straight to the point.
 Alternatively, the full written recipe is immediately underneath the video.

 Slow Cooker Apple Crisp Recipe